orbitcorrecton/Adwaita-Lunar/README.md

 extension based on Dash to dock
 https://github.com/micheleg/dash-to-dock
 If hide top bar extension is installed, this file can fix the margin.
-And please modify as you like.
+And modify it as you like.